James Comey Says FBI Russia Probe May Reach Donald Trump Personally

 “I take the president at his word that I was fired because of the Russia investigation,” Comey said, saying he understood the Flynn entreaty as an order from the president.

+Mostly, however, Comey did not take Trump at his word.
+He repeatedly called Trump a liar, and said he kept detailed notes of their interactions because he was concerned Trump would mischaracterize them.
+Once Trump ultimately fired Comey, whom he told Russian officials was a “nut job,” Comey revealed that he put something of a doomsday plan into effect.

+Trump intimated in a May 12 tweet that Comey ought to beware of “tapes” of their conversations.
+In response, the newly-fired director had a close friend – later determined to be Daniel C. Richman, a former federal prosecutor – leak his memo’s contents to the New York Times’ Michael Schmidt.
+Comey did so, he said, because it “might prompt a special counsel” to be empanelled, as ultimately happened.

+Comey understood Trump’s pressure as “a very disturbing thing, very concerning, but that’s a conclusion I’m sure the special counsel will work towards to find out the intention and whether that’s an offense.”

 Yet Comey, under questioning, declined to say Trump obstructed justice, leaving that determination for the special prosecutor, his predecessor at the FBI, Robert Mueller.

-Comey understood Trump’s pressure as “a very disturbing thing, very concerning, but that’s a conclusion i’m sure the special council will work towards to find out the intention and whether that’s an offense.”
+“You can have high confidence that when [the investigation is] done, he’s turned over all the rocks,” Comey said of Mueller.

 At the ex-director’s request, the committee released Comey’s prepared testimony a day early, ensuring blanket coverage in advance of what was already the most anticipated Washington hearing in years.
 What he described made explicit what his allies had been leaking to the press in the month since his firing: that Trump repeatedly and explicitly urged him to drop investigations into his aides.